plausible/docs/docs/integration-guides.md

 * [Laravel Plausible](https://github.com/VincentBean/laravel-plausible): This package provides a blade view with the script tag for Plausible and a wrapper to easily send custom events to Plausible.
 Built and maintained by [Vincent Boon](https://github.com/VincentBean).

+* [Plausible Analytics for Laravel 10+](https://github.com/njoguamos/laravel-plausible): A Laravel package for interacting with the Plausible API.
+Built and maintained by [Njogu Amos](https://github.com/njoguamos).

 * [Laravel Plausible Exclude Page](https://github.com/swiftmade/laravel-plausible-exclude): Quickly add a page to your Laravel application to exclude your visits from Plausible.
 Built and maintained by [Swiftmade](https://swiftmade.co/blog/2023-03-11-exclude-your-own-traffic-from-plausible-analytics/).

 ## Localhost for hybrid apps